armno/docker-node-chromium/readme.md

 It is made to use with Angular projects for local development and continuous integration with GitLab CI.

+It also comes with `python` installed, in case it is needed to rebuild `node-sass` dependency's binary from the source code.

 ## Tags

 - `latest`, `11.6.0-alpine` ([Dockerfile](https://github.com/armno/docker-node-chromium/blob/master/Dockerfile)) - an alpine image with Chromium (68) installed.